fransking/flink-statefun-tasks/docs/_sources/tasks_vs_functions.rst.txt

 Stateful Functions
 ------------------

-In Flink Stateful Functions a stateful function has inputs, outputs, state and has a logical address name of up a namespace, type and id:
+In Flink Stateful Functions a stateful function has inputs, outputs, state and has a logical address made of up a namespace, type and id:

 .. code-block:: python